-We watched in amusement, from a respectful distance, and after a quick discussion, we decided that we would just wait for them to wander off back into the forest and then make our way back out, and follow the route they took.
+We watched in amusement, from a respectful distance, and after a quick discussion, we decided that we would just wait for them to wander off back into the forest from whence they came and then make our way back out, and follow the route they took.
 After all, we had jeans, and shirts.
 We even had boots on.
 We could do this.

 And we did.